junkunyuan/customize-arXiv-push/README.md

 # customize-arXiv-push
-It is an easy-to-use tool to customize your arXiv paper push.
+- It is an easy-to-use tool to customize your arXiv paper push.

+- It can push arXiv papers of your interested authors and titles to your email every day/weak.

-If you would like to contribute to our repository or have any questions/advice, see [Contributing & Contact](#contributing--contact).
+- If you would like to contribute to our repository or have any questions/advice, see [Contributing & Contact](#contributing--contact).

 ## Contents
 - [customize-arXiv-push](#customize-arxiv-push)